smdbs01/jstris-pc-mode-replay-viewer/README.md

 There are two uploading methods:

+#### Upload a replay code/url

+1. In the viewer, click the **upload a replay code/url** button and open up a Jstris PC Mode replay, then either -
+  - Copy the replay link in the url bar.
+It should be in the format of `https://jstris.jezevec10.com/replay/12345678`.
+Paste it in the popped up input area and click "**Upload**"
+  - Copy the replay code to the left of the **Load** button.
+Paste it in the popped up input area and click "**Upload**"

+2. Wait a few seconds until the reponses are received.
+The replay will then show up in the viewer.

 #### ~~Upload a replay json~~

->Since this method is simply more complicated, please use the [other method](#upload-a-replay-codeurl) unless it is not possible (when Jstris server is down).
+>Since this method is simply more complicated, please use [the other method above](#upload-a-replay-codeurl) unless it is not possible (when Jstris server is down).

 1. Install [TamperMonkey](https://www.tampermonkey.net/index.php) from [Chrome Store](https://chrome.google.com/webstore/detail/tampermonkey/gppongmhjkpfnbhagpmjfkannfbllamg) or [Firefox Store](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
 2. Download and import [this script](./md_assets/PCReplayDownloader.js) into the TamperMonkey console (or create a new script and paste the code into it).